Rwotomiya/Rwotomiya/README.md

-# Hi there, I'm Rwotomiya Daudi Vincent 👋
+# Apwoyo ba, I'm Rwotomiya Daudi Vincent 👋

 ## About Me

-I'm passionate about Afro and reggae music and keen to develop innovative applications.
+🚀I'm passionate about Afro and reggae music but I also welcome new music tastes and am keen to develop innovative applications that help in solving real-world problems in our society.
+👩🏿‍💻My passion for tech runs deep as I have also loved to work on projects with  my mates and debugging is one of my expertise in the development world meaning working long ain't a problem.
 My latest project is an app allowing users to download videos from social media platforms seamlessly.

 ## Projects